Welcome to Your Future

 Windows users meet in the office, Mac users meet in Starbucks while Linux users meet on github.
 Comic by Christiann MacAuley at sticky comics stickycomics.com/where-did-you-meet used with permission see stickycomics.com/permissions.
 Thanks Christiann.

-So, thanks githubbers for cloning, forking, merging, pulling, adding, committing and pushing. 🙏
+So, thanks githubbers for cloning, forking, merging, pulling, adding, committing, pushing and raising issues. 🙏

 0.9.22 Thank you Wikipedians